mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-07-12-spring-boot-jwt-setup-part-1.md

 	// ..
 ```

-Spring Security will protect all endpoints for CSRF attacks by default.
+Spring Security will protect all endpoints(state-changing operations) for CSRF attacks by default.
 But we can allow the Spring Security to pass the register endpoint.

 #### Error Invalid CSRF token found <a name="csrf_invalid_token"></a>